Health & Wellness at TCW

 The Children’s Workshop has a dedicated staff of registered nurses who have specialized training in the field of Child Care Health Consultation.

-Susan Leclerc has been with TCW for 21 years and visits our RI centers.
-Mary Jane Cote has been with TCW for 13 years and is the Regional Health Consultant for our RI centers as well as Nurse Manager.
-Our nurses are all CPR Instructor certified and teach CPR and First Aid to all new staff members.
+Mary Jane Cote has been with TCW for 13 years and is the Regional Health Consultant.
+Mary is CPR Instructor certified and teaches CPR and First Aid to all new staff members.
 Our Health and Safety policies have been developed from Caring for Our Children, National Health and Safety Performance Standards, Guidelines for Early Care and Education Programs, 3rd edition.
 Caring for Our Children is a collection of national standards that represent best evidence, expertise, and experience in the country on quality health and safety practices and policies that should be followed in today’s early care and education settings.
-Our nurses are available to support our families, staff, and children with questions or concerns related to illness, infection and other health and safety related issues.
+Mary is available to support our families, staff, and children with questions or concerns related to illness, infection and other health and safety related issues.
 For more information, please contact our Healthcare Consultants .

 10 Reasons Why Adults Need Vaccines